 Where might you give yourself permission to make more connections, take more risk, and layer juxtapositions of "incongruent" ideas or categories?

 How can you root more deeply in the intellectual, creative, and spiritual lineage you are citing, building on, or intervening in?
 What research and reading would benefit your intellectual and spiritual toolkit as you write?

 Where might you deepen your analysis of interconnected systems and structures in order to make this project more hospitable and alive to more readers?

 What spiritual, ritualistic, or contemplative practices support your ways of knowing?

-Can you tap in more deeply to the role of the senses and body in writing and accessing subconscious knowledge?
+How can you tap in more deeply to the role of the senses and body in writing and accessing subconscious knowledge?

 What would individual and collective healing look like for you as you journey in this project?

-A client was working on an essay for a scholarship application.
+A client was working on a narrative essay for a scholarship application.
 His draft read as flat and un-alive.
 In one session with Dr. George, he learned not only what makes a narrative powerful, but even more important, he was guided by a set of Dr. George's questions to write his own story in a vidid, memorable way.